 While demonstrating and telling your color story (see Single Color Wet-on-Wet), you could say, “After dancing and playing with yellow, Tippy decided she wanted to play with red.
 So she jumped into a puddle (jar with water) and then wiped her feet (on the rag), making sure there was no yellow on her feet before she went to play with red.”

 When you begin to work with two colors after working with only one, a child will be delighted to discover what happens when yellow plays with red, blue plays with yellow, or red plays with blue.
 Shhh–don’t tell them about it.
 Do your best to refrain from teaching anything.
-Simply allow the child to experience the colors as they appear while painting.
+Allow the child to experience the colors as they appear while painting.

 The Experience of Color Mixing with Watercolors